mattyoung101/musicvis3d/paper/major.typ

 camera.setEyePoint(pos);
 ```

 The `progress` value ranges from 0.0 to 1.0 and is computed by `elapsed / anim.duration`.
-It was also
+I also
 experimented using more complex interpolation (usually called "tweening" in the games industry), such as
 quadratic interpolation.
 Surprisingly, linear interpolation continued to look much better and was retained as
 the final interpolation method.